Medical Malpractice Attorneys Serving Roanoke, Virginia

-When you are in an emergency medical situation, it is vitally important that the medical staff assisting you complies with the standard of care.
-If you suffered a heart attack, stroke or other medical problem after receiving negligent care in the ER, our lawyers can help you.
+When you are in an emergency medical situation, it is vitally important that the medical staff assisting you to comply with the standard of care.
+If you suffered a heart attack, stroke, or other medical problem after receiving negligent care in the ER, our lawyers could help you.

 There are numerous steps between when a medication is prescribed and when a patient begins using it, during which any number of mistakes may occur and potentially lead to an adverse drug event.
 Often, poor communication between providers or between patients and providers contributes to medication errors.
 This includes ambiguities in the abbreviations used or in providers’ writing.
 Medication errors may also result when people misuse medications as a result of not fully understanding the usage directions.

 Taking an Active Role in Prevention

 While much of the onus for preventing medication errors falls to medical professionals, there are steps people can take to help avoid potential mistakes.
 These include the following: